[wpml_language_selector_widget]

 Immunotherapy

-Immunotherapy drugs like cemiplimab and pembrolizumab help the body’s immune system fight cancer.
+Immunotherapy drugs like cemiplimab (Libtayo®), pembrolizumab (Keytruda®), and nivolumab (Opdivo®) help the body’s immune system fight cancer.
 They work by targeting a part of immune cells called the PD-1 receptor.
 Normally, tumor cells use PD-L1 proteins to turn off immune cells, allowing the tumor cells to grow.
-These drugs block this process, allowing the immune cells to stay active and attack the cancer (Figure 2).2 Cemiplimab, used for advanced BCC in non-responders to or cannot take Hedgehog inhibitors have response rates between 21% and 29% for metastatic and locally advanced BCC.
-Common side effects of immunotherapy drugs include fatigue, musculoskeletal pain, diarrhea, rash, and itching.6
+These drugs block this process, allowing the immune cells to stay active and attack the cancer (Figure 2).2 Cemiplimab (Libtayo®), used for advanced BCC in people who do not respond to or cannot take Hedgehog inhibitors, has response rates between 22% and 31% for metastatic and locally advanced BCC.
+Common side effects of immunotherapy drugs include fatigue, musculoskeletal pain, diarrhea, rash, and itching.6,7

 Figure 2.
 PD-L1 is found on tumor cells, while PD-1 is found on immune cells called T-cells.
 When PD-L1 on the tumor cell binds to PD-1 on the T-cell, it blocks essential cell survival signaling pathways, effectively inhibiting the cytotoxic T-cell.
 This inhibition deactivates the protective function of the T-cell, enabling the tumor cell to grow.
-Cemiplimab and pembrolizumab prevent this process by blocking PD-1 or PD-L1, allowing the immune cells to eliminate the tumor cells.7
+Cemiplimab (Libtayo®) is an FDA-approved drug, while pembrolizumab (Keytruda®) and nivolumab (Opdivo®) have been and continue to be studied as potential options that work in the same way by blocking the interaction between PD-1 and PD-L1, allowing the immune cells to eliminate the tumor cells.8

 To achieve the best outcomes, treatment should follow established guidelines and involve a team of specialists to tailor the approach to each patient’s needs.
 Ongoing research aims to find new therapies with higher response rates and fewer side effects.